Can you install solar panels on a detached garage or shed?

 You can’t exactly demolish a neighboring building that is inconveniencing you, and you can’t always cut down nearby trees either.
 Does that mean that you have to give up on solar if the roof of your house isn’t going to work?

 Not necessarily.
-If you have a detached garage or even a large shed, it’s definitely possible to install a grid-connected solar system on the roof.
+If you have a detached garage it’s definitely possible to install a grid-connected solar system on its roof.
 You could even make use of a smaller shed, but usually only if you plan to install a smaller off-grid system.
+The factors to consider include the available square footage, whether the roof is engineered to support the load, and the cost and logistics of running electrical conduit back to your main home and its electrical panel.

 Even if you live in a very sunny climate, solar won’t work on a site that has severe shade.
 While partial shading is common in many home installations and can be mitigated to some degree with equipment choices such as half-cut solar cells and microinverters, heavy shade can restrict your solar production to the point where it’s uneconomical to install solar.